lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 task, it opens an eventfd, then registers it in the event loop, and passes it to the Haskell handler.
-As soon as the Haskell handler finishes the task and pokes the result into buffers, it writes into the eventfd, thus informing the Nginx part that the task has been finished.
-Then Nginx gets back to the module's rewrite phase handler, and it spawns the next asynchronous task, or returns (when there are no more tasks), moving request processing to the next stage.
+As soon as the Haskell handler finishes the task and pokes the result into buffers, it writes into the eventfd, thus informing the Nginx part that the task has finished.
+Then Nginx gets back to the module's rewrite phase handler, and it spawns the next asynchronous task, or returns (when there are no more tasks left), moving request processing to the next stage.

 ## An example